jsiado/FireROOT/Limit/README.md

 We are assuming the decay branch fraction of XX->Zd+Zd is 100%.

 * I drive the `CombineHarvestor` to write datacard for each signal masspoint;
+  * The backbone of the datacard follow the [Example part III](http://cms-analysis.github.io/CombineHarvester/intro3.html) from CombineHarvestor documentation.
 * then print out the `combine` command which will be executed.
 AsympotitcLimits are fast to run, there's no problem to run them interactively.
 HybridNew are more time-consuming, especially `--LHCmode LHC-limits`, it's better to submit those jobs to CERN condor (work on lxplus)